ndwnu/nls-routing-map-matcher/README.md

 used as a basis for this library.

 The routing map matcher uses route search algorithms to map linestring geometries on a target map's network.
-This allows for direct mapping between different maps without the need for an intermediate ' basemap'.
+This allows for direct mapping between different maps without the need for an intermediate 'basemap'.
 In order to do this the client applications need to create linestring geometries for their sourcemap and use those to match them with the target network.

 ## Project setup